 Apple Watch Brings Hyperlocal Advertising To Consumers' Wrists

-Three reasons why the Apple Watch could take off in 2015, and what it means for marketers.
+Three reasons why the Apple Watch could take off, and what it means for marketers.

-When the iPhone was first released in 2008, it found success in reinventing an already established piece of consumer technology while expanding and modernizing the available features of a device people were already using.
+When the iPhone was first released, it found success in reinventing an already established piece of consumer technology while expanding and modernizing the available features of a device people were already using.
 In this sense, the Apple Watch seeks to do much the same.